ǁKaras Region

-ǁKaras' western border is the shores of the Atlantic Ocean.
+ǁKharas' western border is the shores of the Atlantic Ocean.
 Its location in Namibia's south means that it shares a long border in the south and east with the Northern Cape Province of South Africa.
 Domestically, it borders only the Hardap Region, to the north.

 Politics

-As of 2020, ǁKaras had 56,352 registered voters.
+As of 2020, ǁKharas had 56,352 registered voters.
 The name of this region was Karas Region (without the alveolar lateral click of the Khoekhoegowab language) since Namibian independence in 1990.
-In an effort to consolidate spelling, it was renamed to ǁKaras Region in August 2013.
+In an effort to consolidate spelling, it was renamed to ǁKharas Region in October 2015.

 Constituencies

 The region is subdivided into seven electoral constituencies: